shanerbaner82/Laravel-Walmart/readme.md

-# Walmart Partner APIs PHP SDK
+# Laravel 5.8 Wrapper for Walmart Partner APIs PHP SDK
 This library provides an easy to use interface to [Walmart's Partner APIs](https://developer.walmartapis.com/).
-It is a Laravel 5.* wrapper for the Walmart Marketplace PHP SDK that you can find [here](https://github.com/fillup/walmart-partner-api-sdk-php).
+It is a Laravel 5.* wrapper for the Walmart Partner PHP SDK that you can find [here](https://github.com/fillup/walmart-partner-api-sdk-php).
 ## Installation
 It is easiest to use [Composer](https://getcomposer.org/) to install, simply run: